Humans

 Humans who are involved...

 ...And we work with many more humans as we continue on our magical quest...
-Huge thanks to Señor Chris Robson, a very, very special human who truly makes magic.
-Chris runs Ora Podcasts (formerly the Podfarm) and edits all our podcasts and stories.
+Huge thanks to Señor Chris Robson, Chris is a a very, very special human who truly makes magic.
+He runs and edits all our podcasts and stories through https://www.chrisrobsonaudio.com/.
 He also designed all the graphics for the Magical Orange Doorway, creates social media assets, advises and calms us down. |

 Background

-Proyecto Peru We are a small team of staff from Geography, Modern Foreign Languages and RE at Glebe School working with a charity called Project Peru.
+Project Peru We are a small team of staff from Geography and Spanish at Glebe School working with a charity called Project Peru.
 To find out more about our school's Proyecto Peru click here.
 You can help us raise money for our friends at the charity, Project Peru, via the button below |

 Working closely with the following